Pullman Hotels and Resorts: 15-year hiatus, 2007 revival

 In June 1990, the AccorHotels group bought a minority stake in CIWL.
 After fully acquiring CIWL in 1991, AccorHotels turned all Pullman Hotels into Sofitel Hotels in 1993, thus taking the Pullman brand off the market.

-In 2007, AccorHotels revived the upscale Pullman hotel brand to cater to business travelers.
+In 2007, AccorHotels revived the Pullman name as an upscale hotel brand to cater to business travelers; this was both a reorganizing of some existing hotels as building new ones.

 The 24-storey Pullman Dubai Mall of the Emirates (MoE) Hotel, the first of Pullman's properties in the Middle East, opened in 2010.
 Its fourth property in the region, the Pullman Dubai Jumeirah Lakes Towers, opened in 2015.
 In 2012, Pullman Hotels announced 12 openings in Indonesia within 5 years, opened its first property in the UK (the Pullman London St Pancras) and in Vietnam, and China became its biggest market.
 By 2013, Pullman had opened 79 properties, half of those located in the Asia-Pacific region.

-2013 New brand experience
+Development since 2013

-In 2013, Pullman Hotels adopted a new visual identity, a new strategy based on artistic, culinary and visual experiences, and the new motto "Work hard, play hard".
+In 2013, Pullman Hotels adopted a new visual identity.
 Pullman hotels adopted new staff uniforms, a new kitchen concept, newly designed interiors, and up-to-date technology upgrades.
-The new logo was inspired by the yin/yang symbol, a reflection of the business/leisure duality.
-AccorHotels also announced the plan to reach 150 Pullman Hotels and Resorts by 2020.
+Accor also announced the plan to reach 150 Pullman Hotels and Resorts by 2020.

 In 2014, the AccorHotels group announced its intent to double its Asia-Pacific portfolio with the opening of 47 new Pullman hotels in the region, 38 of those in China.
 That same year, the 338-room Pullman Shanghai South opened, making it the 15th Pullman property in China, and the 45th in Asia-Pacific.
 In 2015, the Sofitel Miami Airport was turned into a Pullman hotel, the first Pullman property in North America.
 By the end of 2015, 95 Pullman locations were opened.
 The first property of Pullman in Japan, the Pullman Tokyo Tamachi, opened in 2018.

 In 2017, Pullman launched the Artist Playground program in Brussels, where every Pullman hotel independently looks for local talents to exhibit their art.
 The hotel managers and the art magazine Wallpaper took part in the curation process.